Teatro Colon

 The Concert

-We saw a concert from the ‘Camerata Bariloche’ orchestra, playing pieces from Strauss and Beethoven, which was all very pleasing to the ears (I have to admit i’m far from being classical music fan), but the star of the show was of course the venue itself, which is resplendent in its rich scarlet and gold decoration, along with several forests worth of beautiful wooden construction that make up the auditorium, with hints of Italian, Greek, German and French Renaissance design.
-It’s all very impressive when you are looking down, way, way down, from above, in the ‘Paradise’ (’Paraiso’ – the 7th and final seating level) area, which cost but a mere 10 pesos a seat or 5 pesos to stand (yes, I bought the cheapest tickets in the house – just don’t let my girlfriend find out).
+Back when I visited in 2006, my companions and I saw a concert from the Camerata Bariloche orchestra, playing pieces from Strauss and Beethoven, which was all very pleasing to the ears (I have to admit I’m not much of a classical music fan), but the star of the show was of course the venue itself, which was resplendent in its rich scarlet and gold decoration, along with several forests worth of beautiful wooden construction that make up the auditorium, with hints of Italian, Greek, German and French Renaissance design.
+And that was before the renovations, when it was looking a little tatty.
+The place is now back in pristine condition.

 For the record, I turned up in smart shoes, trousers, a shirt and tie, taking note of the dress code I saw in the ticket office earlier that day.
 I was easily the most over dressed person in the ‘Paraiso’ area – but in the more expensive areas I did see some well dressed ladies and gentleman.
 I think in reality you could go along dressed as you please – I saw quite a few people in jeans and t shirts.

-Some Teatro Colon History
+Some Teatro Colón History

-The famous venue is not without some interesting history.
-It opened in 1908, almost 20 years after the first cornerstone was laid in 1889, under the direction of architect Francesco Tamburini.
-You might understand why I suggested the current restorations may not be completed on time when I tell you that the theatre was originally due to be opened in 1892!
 But to be fair, a series of tragedies did complicate the process.
 Tamburini died soon after construction started, and his friend Vittorio Meano took over the project.
-Who also promptly died (murdered in a love triangle ‘gone wrong’ – though actually I’m not sure if there are many love triangles that ‘go right’).
+He then also promptly died (murdered in a love triangle ‘gone wrong’ – though actually I’m not sure if there are many love triangles that ‘go right’).
 The architects were followed to the grave by another Italian guy, Angelo Ferrari (assassinated), that had been partly funding the building works.
 Italians dropping like flies…

 Fortunately, a Belgian, Julio Dormal, came in and finished the job, breathing a sigh of relief as the finishing touches were made without event.
 This further confirmed my feeling that Belgians are in fact some of the greatest people on this planet, not only producing the best beer in the world and some of the finest chocolate, but also bucking architectural death trends without batting an eyelid.
 And that’s not to mention the waffles!
+I used to drink to Dormal and his kind whenever I could (sadly no Belgian beer) inside another of his many BA constructions, the Confitería Richmond cafe, on pedestrian Florida Street (near Lavalle), but sadly that classic cafe closed to the public in 2011.

-The Colon Finally Opens…
+The Colón Finally Opens…

 But back to the theatre.
 It finally opened on 25 May 1908 with a performance of Verdi’s Aida, and never looked back, as it became one of the world’s premiere centers of opera.
-Over the years the Teatro Colon has hosted such musical greats as Italian conductor Arturo Toscanini, French opera singer Jane Bathori, Italian tenor Enrico Caruso, Greek soprano Maria Callas, fatty Luciano Pavarotti, Argentine Tango bandoneon maestro Astor Piazzolla and even Weird Al Yankovic.
+Over the years the Teatro Colon has hosted such musical greats as Italian conductor Arturo Toscanini, French opera singer Jane Bathori, Italian tenor Enrico Caruso, Greek soprano Maria Callas, the legendary Luciano Pavarotti, Argentine Tango bandoneon maestro Astor Piazzolla and even Weird Al Yankovic.
 OK, I made that last one up, but it would have been interesting.

-Previous Colon Theater
+Previous Colón Theater

 Perfect Acoustics

-The current theatre, located in Buenos Aires City Center (more or less in Tribunales) and visible from Avenue 9 de Julio, has virtually perfect acoustics.
-This is one of its main attractions, the sound reaching each and every audience member perfectly – so you can be a cheapskate like me and still enjoy the concert, even if the orchestra do look like musical ants from the loftier vantage points.
 If that doesn’t sound like a nice visual experience, you can always take in the music while staring at the beautiful surroundings, such as the decoration around the top of the stage, the huge, dazzling chandelier, or the ceiling frescoes that surround it.
 Though sadly the latter are not original, due to damage caused by damp in the 1930s.
-Instead they were painted in 1966 by famous Argentine muralist Raul Soldi, whose work can also be found on the ceiling of the wonderful Galerias Pacifico shopping center, again on Florida street (corner of Cordoba).
+Instead they were painted in 1966 by famous Argentine muralist Raúl Soldi, whose work can also be found on the ceiling of the wonderful Galerías Pacifico shopping center, on Florida street (on the corner of Avenida Córdoba).

-Teatro Colon Verdict
+Teatro Colón Verdict

-GREAT POST about Colon Teathre!
+1. GREAT POST about Colon Teathre!

 Really ,in opinion of the best critics relative to erudit and classical music , the Colon T. is the most important lyric theatre of the world and one of three best symphonic theatres of the world.